mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/0.4.0-1.8.0/troubleshooting/debugging/index.md

 # Replacing a Permanently Failed Node

-The DC/OS {{model.techName }} is resilient to temporary pod failures, automatically relaunching them in-place if they stop running.
+The DC/OS {{ model.techName }} is resilient to temporary pod failures, automatically relaunching them in-place if they stop running.
 However, if a machine hosting a pod is permanently lost, manual intervention is required to discard the downed pod and reconstruct it on a new machine.

   1. The following command should be used to get a list of available pods.
 In this example we are querying a service named {{ model.serviceName }}-dev.